emilyfranceskolar/emilyfranceskolar/README.md

 ### Interests:

--  Music nerd - **1** of my favorite websites/apps is **radiogarden** (psst, checkout Radio Grenouille FM 88.8 ) 📡
+-  Music nerd - 1 of my favorite websites/apps is **radiogarden** (psst, checkout Radio Grenouille FM 88.8 ) 📡

 - Saunas - There is nothing like sweating in a hot, hot sauna 🥵 and then plunging into cold water 🥶

 - Ideating and making trouble in a kitchen.
-I'm a trained chef and even though I no longer work as one, </br >I still make practically most of the food that I eat.
-I also care deeply about eating locally, in season ✨
+I'm a trained chef and even though I no longer work as one, </br >I still make practically most of the food that I eat, and I care about eating locally, in season ✨

 ### Programming: